doc4d/docs/docs/ORDA/ordaClasses.md

 |Version|Changes|
 |---|---|
+|v19 R4|Alias attributes in the Entity Class
+|v19 R3|Computed attributes in the Entity Class
 |v18 R5|Data model class functions are not exposed to REST by default.
 New `exposed` and `local` keywords.
 </details>